metabarcoding/obitools4-doc/content/docs/cookbook/illumina/_index.md

 Some extra lines can be added at the top of this file.
 They start with the `@param` value.
 Here three parameters have been provided:

-- `@param,matching,strict`: The match between the tags and their corresponding sites in the obtained sequences should be strict, without any mismatches.
+- `@param,matching,strict`: The match between the sequence of the tags in the file [`wolf_diet_ngsfilter.csv`] and their corresponding sequences in the sequencing data should be strict, without any mismatches.
-- `@param,primer_mismatches,2`: The match between the primers and their corresponding sites in the obtained sequences can exhibit at most two mismatches.
+- `@param,primer_mismatches,2`: The match between the primers and their corresponding sequences in the sequencing data can exhibit at most two mismatches.
-- `@param,indels,false`: The mismatches between the primers and their corresponding sites cannot be insertions or deletions, but only substitutions.
+- `@param,indels,false`: The mismatches between the primers and their corresponding sequences in the sequencing data cannot be insertions or deletions, but only substitutions.

 See {{% obi obimultiplex %}} for more details.